 “O great Sage, I have never heard about any city named Dwaraka”.
-Thus, in the court of Bhismak, Narada narrated about the life of Lord Krishna and the grandeur of Dwaraka.
+Thus, in the court of Bhishmaka, Narada narrated about the life of Lord Krishna and the grandeur of Dwaraka.
 Bhismak heard the tale with full attention.
 His daughter Rukmani too enjoyed the tale.

 But Rukmi had a strong opposition against lord Krishna.
 Ignoring the wish of his father, he was not ready to get his sister married to Lord Krishna.
 On the appointed day, Shishupal appeared there, in a procession, to get married with Rukmani.

 But Rukmani was determined to marry Lord Krishna.
 She sent a love letter to Krishna through a loyal Brahmin and declared a fast unto death.
-Lord Krishna read her letter, which said: “O Trilokkinath, since the moment, these ears have heard about your virtues, actions, character and plays, my soul experiences divine peace.
+Lord Krishna read her letter, which said: “O Triloki Nath, since the moment, these ears have heard about your virtues, actions, character and plays, my soul experiences divine peace.
 O Achyut, my mind is dedicated in your feet.
 O great among the men, this Rukmani has dedicated herself in your feet.
 Now it is upto you to see that no jackal could take away the lion’s share.”
 The Brahmin, the carrier of the letter, returned to Kundanpur with an assurance from the Lord.
 Lord too called the charioteer and set out at once for Kundanpur.
 There in Kundanpur, Rukmani after getting the assurance from the Brahmin, was thus waiting for Lord’s arrival.

 The king of Chedi, Damaghosh got the auspicious rites for the marriage of his son Shishupal, performed by Brahmins.
 All the Baratis (people in marriage procession) were given grand reception.
-Many great kings like Shalv, Jarasandh, Dantvaktra, Vidurath and Paundruk were present in the marriage procession.
+Many great kings like Shalv, Jarasandh, Dantavakra, Vidurath and Paundruk were present in the marriage procession.
 They had come with their armies with an intention of fighting Krishna and Balarama.
 After Krishna’s departure, Balarama too set out for Kundanpur with chaturangini (with four wings) army, for he had known about their opponents’ preparedness.

 Rukmani was eagerly awaiting Lord’s arrival.
 She had received the news that Dwarakanath (Krishna) had resolved to take her away.
 She was feeling overwhelmed in her heart.

 On her way back, Rukmani was walking very slowly for she was awaiting Lord’s arrival, which was due in any moment.
 Just then, Lord Krishna appeared before her.
 Before she could ride her chariot Lord lifted her from amidst the crowd.
-And in the presence of hundrerds of kings, Krishna and Balarama eloped away with Rukmani.
+And in the presence of hundreds of kings, Krishna and Balarama eloped away with Rukmani.